febin97/SpringBootAngular/README.md

-# Micro Services with Multi Moduling
+# Micro Services with Multi Moduling and Angular